Whether you are a beginner or an experienced writer, editing a manuscript for publication can really help. Writing tips on how to make it better.

 What to do if you are a writing genius

-Feel free.
-Perhaps you are a great writer (see below) and your first draft is of such quality that it needs no further improvement.
+Ignore everything in this post.
+Perhaps your first draft is of such quality that it needs no further improvement.
 Well done.

 Signing a copy of your printed book is a great experience